TheRealKaup/TheRealKaup/journal/video_games.md

 # ⚠️ Spoilers Warning ⚠️

 **Pieces of text which contain spoilers are collapsed, but are displayed if the file is not rendered.
-Text not hidden usually just has techincal information.**
+Text not hidden is usually techincal information.
+The "General Opinions" section may include unhidden light spoilers.**

 # Table of Contents